 DAY 1 – WALKING TOUR OF THE CITY

-On your first day in Dalat, get to know the city with this walking tour itinerary.
+On your first day, get to know the city with this walking tour including some of the best things to do in Dalat.
 Be spontaneous and don’t worry about diverging from the itinerary, there is nothing better than wandering the streets of a brand new place for the first time.

 Get Lost in the Crazy House

 Crazy is definitely the best word I could think of to describe Hằng Nga Guesthouse, AKA the Crazy House.
 The entire building is like a piece of art inspired by nature.
 The main buildings have been designed to look like trees with stairs running over the roof and an entire area themed like an underwater aquarium.

 It’s easy to understand why the crazy house is rated as the best thing to do in Dalat.
 It’s a building that you really need to see to understand but the closest thing I can describe is the architecture by Spain’s Antoni Gaudi.

 It is possible to stay at the guesthouse but at over 1,200,000 dong per night, I’d rather pay the 50,000 dong entry fee and visit during the day.
 You’ll need about an hour here to explore the whole building and it looked like they were building new sections too.